Image Renderer

 UI_DRAWING_DEFAULT_drawImage (available in MicroUI C Module)

-// Use the preprocessor 'weak'
+// use the compiler's 'weak' attribute

 __weak DRAWING_Status UI_DRAWING_DEFAULT_drawImage(MICROUI_GraphicsContext* gc, MICROUI_Image* img, jint regionX, jint regionY, jint width, jint height, jint x, jint y, jint alpha) {